mrlt8/docker-wyze-bridge/README.md

 - Resolution can be set to `SD` (360p in the app) or `HD` - 640x360/1920x1080 for cams or 480x640/1296x1728 for doorbells.
 - Bitrate can be set from 30 to 255.
 Some bitrates may not work with certain resolutions.
 - Bitrate and resolution changes will apply to ALL cameras.
+- Adjusting the bitrate and resolution in the bridge will also change the stream in the wyze app and vice versa.
 - App equivalents would be:
   - 360p - SD30
   - SD - HD60